[Pdns-dev] PowerDNS development plans: 4.x DNSSEC, C++ 2011!

 In this post, we’d like to share our current plans for ..
 PowerDNS 4.x!
 We

-shared this first with the PowerDNS-development community, and after we
+are first sharing this with you, the PowerDNS-development community, and

 The tl;dr: For the next few months we will be spring cleaning git master,

-and stable code and releases can be found in the auth-3.4 and rec-3.7
+and stable code and releases can be found in the auth-3.4 and recu-3.7

 branches.
 We'll also be moving to C++ 2011.
-Please read on for the
+Now read on for the whole

 First some background.
 PowerDNS is a 15 year old software project, and over